web-work-tools/web-work-tools.github.io/content/posts/indieweb-dev-on-did.md

 ---
 type: post
-title: "FreeNode IRC #indieweb-dev on DID's"
+title: "FreeNode IRC #indieweb-dev on IIW RWoT and DID's"
 date: 2019-06-03
 description: "Conversation about RWoT and DIDs at #indieweb-dev on Freenode"
 tags: [indieweb, did, rwot, indieweb-dev, freenode, chat-log]